mohitkapoor251097/BasicBankingSystem/README.md

 Database : MySQL
-The Database contains two Tables- Users Table and Transaction Table The User table have basic fields such as name, email &amp; current balance.
+The Database contains two Tables- Users Table and Transaction Table

+The User table have basic fields such as name, email &amp; current balance.

 The Transaction table records all transfers happened along with their time.

 The Flow of the Website:

-Home Page > Creatw a User > Transfer Money >   View all Users > Select reciever > View Transfer History.
+Home Page > Create a User > Transfer Money >   View all Users > Select reciever > View Transfer History.